RyanDavison/Wallpaper/phone.md

-Click an image in order to download it.
+Simply click an image in order to download it.
 If the download does not begin, right-click the image and choose "Save Image As".

 <a download="Color Blur 9x16.jpg" href="./images/phone/Color Blur 9x16.jpg" title="Color Blur">
 ![Color Blur](/images/phone/Color Blur 9x16.jpg)